Mogwaiz/Fixing-ATF-controller-HMI/README.md

 # Fixing-ATF-controller-HMI
-This guide will help you transfering the software from the HMI of a C24 - 4 ATF system controller to a new HMI, as Repligen no longer want to sell replace screens or charges 10000+ EUR for a replacement screen.
+This guide will help you transfering the software from the HMI of a C24 - 4 ATF system controller to a new HMI, as Repligen no longer want to sell replace screens or charges 10000+ € for a replacement screen.
 All you need is a new HMI5070P (640€) from Maple System and a micro usb cable.

 The issue: The screen of the HMI start to get unreadable and it is difficult to interact with the controller.
 After investigation I have identified that the culpit is the daugter board with ID: Weintek_labs AV2_7 V1.1.
 Changing LCD does not change the issue.
 So far I have not yet found the fix